disco-lang/disco/notes/containers-spec.md

 -----

 - Add comments
-- Get rid of CoreSet and CoreBag, replace by conversion primitive applied to list literal.
-- Get rid of CEllipsis in core, replace by one or more function primitives.
-Also use it to implement ellipses in sets/bags, using conversion from list.
-- Refactor to get rid of strings in prims
 - Add container subtyping
 - Fix container comprehensions.
 - Write down a specific, concrete list of the container primitives